freeCodeCamp/freeCodeCamp/docs/index.md

 Our curriculum is curated by the global freeCodeCamp community.
 This way, we are able to incorporate expert knowledge from volunteers like you.

 You can help expand and improve the curriculum.
-You can also update project user stories to better-explain concepts.
-And you can improve our automated tests so that we can more accurately test people's code.
+You can also update project user stories to explain concepts in a better and interesting way.
+And you can improve our automated tests so that we can test people's code more accurately.

 **If you're interested in improving our curriculum, here's [how to contribute to the curriculum](how-to-work-on-coding-challenges.md).**